AhKi/oh-my-desk/README.md

 # oh-my-desk

-The oh-my-desk is a desktop application made by electron.
+The oh-my-desk is a desktop widget to use web content.
+It is desktop application made by [electron](https://github.com/electron/electron).

-You can use every web content though widget in wallpapers
+Use every web content though widget in computer wallpaper.

+## OverView

 ## Installation

-**when just use**
+**Download and Use**
 ```
 // if you use yarn